LSE Frequently Asked Questions

 - Teaching as transformation: The impacts of the Burns Model of Sustainability Pedagogy on student-learning in the University Studies Peer Mentor Program (Jacob Sherman, 2012)

 What happened to LECL?

-The LECL program was recently changed to Leadership for Sustainability Education (LSE).
+The LECL program became the Leadership for Sustainability Education (LSE).
 Information about the program can be found at www.pdx.edu/elp/lse.